 3. Bring your Sales Processes in Order

-You’ll have a certain set of the internal sales processes – in terms of the resources, paperwork, and evaluation metrics, for example – required to run a channel sales strategy.
+You’ll have a certain set of internal sales processes – in terms of the resources, paperwork, and evaluation metrics, for example – required to run a channel sales strategy.

 You’ll also have individual processes required for the onboarding, sales, and transactional processes with each channel.

-How do you onboard a new retailer, how do you track affiliate partner transactions, how does your supply chain operates for wholesalers?
+How do you onboard a new retailer, how do you track affiliate partner transactions, and how does your supply chain operates for wholesalers?
 You should aim to get your processes in order for each channel so you can simply replicate and refine with each channel sales medium/partner.